-The Babe Haught Trail crosses the Tonto/Coconino border, therefore it is common to see it listed much shorter than its full length.
+The Babe Haught Trail crosses the Tonto/Coconino border; therefore, it is common to see it listed much shorter than its entire length.
 The most interesting span runs from the Tonto Creek Fish Hatchery up the Mogollon Rim and down to Knoll Lake.
-The trail offers a variety of landscapes and climates and due to its low usage provides ample opportunity to see wildlife.
+The trail offers a variety of landscapes and climates and provides ample opportunity to see wildlife due to its low usage.

-This trail was built by pioneer "Babe" Haught to pack supplies over the Rim from Winslow.
+Pioneer "Babe" Haught built this trail to pack supplies over the Rim from Winslow.

 The trailhead starts from the parking lot just below the Fish Hatchery and is easy to miss even with a sign.
 The first 2 miles offer relatively little shade, as it is a steep climb up a promontory of the Mogollon Rim.
 Due to fire damage about a decade old, all the vegetation is low and consists mostly of 5' trees and tall grasses.
 Depending upon the time of year, this section can be very warm, especially because it is almost entirely on the exposed south face of the promontory.
 After a tough climb, there are rewarding views over the green valley 1200 feet below.

 As the terrain levels out, way-finding becomes difficult among brambles and loose boulders; luckily, many cairns guide the way.
 There is still relatively little shade until the trail wanders into the tall pines after another mile.